alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/fdfecd38-59a0-4ebe-aa20-71a9a9e53ec1)

-****Analysis:****
+> ****Analysis:**** Only two columns have missing values, **"Shazam Charts"** has <ins>50 missing values</ins> (5.25% of total entries) and **"Key"** has <ins>95 missing values</ins> (9.97%).

 ============================================================================================

 <div align="center"><ins><strong> BASIC DESCRIPTIVE STATISTICS </strong></ins></div><br>

 ****Objective:****
-> - Calculate key summary statistics and understand the distribution of critical variables.
+- Calculate key summary statistics and understand the distribution of critical variables.

 ****Task:****
-> - In this section, we will compute the mean, median, and standard deviation for the streams column and examine the distribution of released_year and artist_count, which can identify any trends or outliers that might impact our analysis.
+- In this section, we will compute the mean, median, and standard deviation for the streams column and examine the distribution of released_year and artist_count, which can identify any trends or outliers that might impact our analysis.

 <br>